Ergodic properties of some piecewise-deterministic Markov process with application to gene expression modelling: Introduction

+The main goal of the paper is to provide a set of relatively easily verifiable conditions, which are sufficient to guarantee a certain form of exponential ergodicity of the chain $(Y_n,\xi_n)_{n\in\n_0}$, describing the post-jump locations, as well as the strong law of large numbers (SLLN) for both $(Y_n,\xi_n)_{n\in\n_0}$ and $\left(\overline{Y}(t),\overline{\xi}(t)\right)_{t\geq 0}$.
+As will be clarified in Section \ref{sec:new}, the conditions imposed on the semiflows, governing the deterministic evolution of the system, are quite naturally met by a wide class of semiflows generated by differential equations (in a reflexive Banach space) involving dissipative operators.
+An important contribution of our study is also establishing a one-to-one correspondence between the sets of invariant measures for the process $\left(\overline{Y}(t),\overline{\xi}(t)\right)_{t\geq 0}$ and the chain $(Y_n,\xi_n)_{n\in\n_0}$.

-Let us emphasise that we investigate both: the Markov chain, describing post-jump locations, and the corresponding PDMP. {We first prove asymptotic stability (see e.g. \cite{b:las_frac}), with the exponential rate of convergence in Fortet--Mourier distance (the so-called spectral gap property), and the strong law of large numbers (SLLN) for the Markov chain $(Y_n,\xi_n)_{n\in\n}$.
-To obtain the {spectral gap property}, we apply the results of R. Kapica and M. \'Sl\k{e}czka \cite{b:kapica}, which in turn are based on the {coupling methods} introduced by M. Hairer~\cite{b:hairer} (also applied in \cite{ b:CLT, b:horbacz_ctg, b:sleczka, b:woj}).
-The SLLN is established with the help of a theorem of Shirikyan \cite{b:shir}.
-Similar approach is followed e.g. in \cite{b:horbacz_spl}.
-Having verified these properties for the chain $(Y_n,\xi_n)_{n\in\n}$, we further prove that they imply the existence and the uniqueness of an invariant measure, as well as the the SLLN, for the corresponding continuous-time process $\left(\overline{Y}(t),\overline{\xi}(t)\right)_{t\geq 0}$.
-Our proofs require the use of several results from the theory of semigroups of linear operators in Banach spaces (see e.g. \cite{b:dynkinb, b:dynkin_mar}), as well as a martingale method (cf. \cite{b:benaim1, b:horbacz_ctg}).
-Indicating direct relations between the properties of the PDMP and the associated chain is certainly a new contribution into the research.
-On the other hand, it is still an open question (which we have already started to investigate) whether asymptotic stability and the spectral gap property of the discrete-time model can imply the same properties for the associated continuous-time model. }
+By the above-mentioned exponential ergodicity of $(Y_n,\xi_n)_{n\in\n_0}$ we mean the existence of a unique invariant distribution, which is exponentially attracting in the dual-bounded Lipschitz distance, also known as the Fortet--Mourier or Dudley metric (see \cite{b:las_frac,b:dudley}).
+To obtain this, we apply the results of R. Kapica and M. \'Sl\k{e}czka \cite{b:kapica}, which in turn are based on the asymptotic coupling method introduced by M. Hairer~\cite{b:hairer} (applied e.g. in \cite{ b:CLT, b:sleczka, b:woj}).
+The SLLN for the chain $(Y_n,\xi_n)_{n\in\n_0}$ is shown with the help of the theorem of A. Shirikyan \cite{b:shir}.
+Having established such properties for the discrete-time model, we further prove that they imply the existence of a unique invariant distribution and the SLLN for the corresponding continuous-time process.
+Our proofs require the use of several results from the theory of semigroups of linear operators in Banach spaces (see e.g. \cite{b:dynkinb, b:dynkin_mar}), as well as a martingale method (cf. \cite{b:benaim1}).
+It still remains, however, an open question whether the exponential ergodicity (in the sense described above) of the discrete-time model can imply the analogous property for the associated PDMP.